jasnstu/LogStu/README.md

 > See the built-in [formatters](https://github.com/jasnstu/LogStu/blob/master/Source/Formatting/Formatters.swift) and [themes](https://github.com/jasnstu/LogStu/blob/master/Source/Formatting/Themes.swift) for more examples.

-**Tip:** `Log.format` and `Log.colors` can be useful to visually debug your logger.
-- Reminder: Colors are going away in v2.0.0 start moving to Emojis

 Nothing prevents you from creating as many loggers as you want!

 ```swift